aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    make destroy
    ```

-This command will delete all the AWS resources that were created for this demo, with the exception of the IVS channels.
-These IVS channels will have to be manually stopped, if they happen to still be live, and deleted from the AWS console.
-Any channels that remain in offline status will not incur charges to your account.
+This command will delete all the AWS resources that were created for this demo, with the exception of the IVS channels and IVS chat rooms.
+These IVS resources will have to be manually stopped, in the case of channels that are still live, and deleted from the AWS console.
+Any channels that remain in offline status or chat rooms that have not been deleted will not incur charges to your account.

 Additionally, the `make destroy` command will also run a clean-up process that will delete the cloud assembly directory (`cdk.out`).